klho/hypoct/doc/tutorial.rst

 >>> tree.get_interaction_lists()

 This command requires that the neighbor data from :meth:`hypoct.Tree.find_neighbors` have already been generated; if this is not the case, then this is done automatically using default settings.
-Outputs include the pointer and index arrays ``tree.ilstp`` and ``tree.ilsti``, respectively.
+Outputs include the index and pointer arrays ``tree.ilsti`` and ``tree.ilstp``, respectively.

 Searching the tree
 ------------------